[ARCHIVE] An old project from Thomas Schattat from Germany.

 And don’t forget:

-The timing delays in the assembler program are based on a pickup coil mounted about 58° before highest piston position, different bikes may have different positions here!!
+The timing delays in the assembler program are based on a pickup coil mounted about 58° before TDC, different bikes may have different positions here!

 |PCB||Circuit imprimé.PNG||Eagle V4.11|